next-book/dev-book/content/conclusion.md

 My neighbors tell me of their adventures with famous gentlemen and ladies, what notabilities they met at the dinner-table; but I am no more interested in such things than in the contents of the <i epub:type="se:name.publication.newspaper">Daily Times</i>.
 The interest and the conversation are about costume and manners chiefly; but a goose is a goose still, dress it as you will.
 They tell me of California and Texas, of England and the Indies, of the <abbr>Hon.</abbr> <abbr>Mr.</abbr> of Georgia or of Massachusetts, all transient and fleeting phenomena, till I am ready to leap from their courtyard like the Mameluke bey.
-I delight to come to my bearings⁠—not walk in procession with pomp and parade, in a conspicuous place, but to walk even with the Builder of the universe, if I may⁠—not to live in this restless, nervous, bustling, trivial Nineteenth Century, but stand or sit thoughtfully while it goes by.
+I delight to come to my bearings—not walk in procession with pomp and parade, in a conspicuous place, but to walk even with the Builder of the universe, if I may—not to live in this restless, nervous, bustling, trivial Nineteenth Century, but stand or sit thoughtfully while it goes by.
 What are men celebrating?
 They are all on a committee of arrangements, and hourly expect a speech from somebody.
 God is only the president of the day, and Webster is his orator.
-I love to weigh, to settle, to gravitate toward that which most strongly and rightfully attracts me⁠—not hang by the beam of the scale and try to weigh less⁠—not suppose a case, but take the case that is; to travel the only path I can, and that on which no power can resist me.
+I love to weigh, to settle, to gravitate toward that which most strongly and rightfully attracts me—not hang by the beam of the scale and try to weigh less—not suppose a case, but take the case that is; to travel the only path I can, and that on which no power can resist me.
 It affords me no satisfaction to commerce to spring an arch before I have got a solid foundation.
 Let us not play at kittly-benders.
 There is a solid bottom everywhere.